What Are My Responsibilities?

 One of the first things you will have to do when you hire someone is set up a payroll system.
 Payroll is your system to keep track of your employee’s pay and the deductions that are taken off their pay for taxes and other things.
-Payroll ensures that both you and your employee has a record of their pay for the Canada Revenue Agency (CRA).
+Payroll ensures that both you and your employee have a record of their pay for the Canada Revenue Agency (CRA).
 The payroll system will take your employee’s pay (what you have agreed to pay) and automatically figures out how much should be taken off for deductions.
 These deductions include things like income tax, Canada Pension Plan (CPP) and Employment Insurance (EI) that are paid directly to CRA.
 The money that’s left over after deductions is what goes straight into the bank account of your employee.

-Using your payroll system, your business will create a payslip for each employee including their wages, all deductions and their remaining take-home pay.
+Using your payroll system, your business will create a pay slip for each employee including their wages, all deductions and their remaining take-home pay.
 The income tax, EI and CPP amounts make up the main boxes on the payroll slip, but there may be others.
-The following information is usually included on a payslip:
+The following information is usually included on a pays lip:

-- Number of hours worked that the employee is being paid for
+- number of hours worked that the employee is being paid for;

-- Pay period and the wages paid to the employee
+- pay period and the wages paid to the employee;

-- Pension payment (if applicable)
+- pension payment (if applicable);

-- Other benefits that may be paid to the employee that are taxable
+- other benefits that may be paid to the employee that are taxable;

-- Premiums on group benefits paid by the employee (for example, health benefit plans)
+- premiums on group benefits paid by the employee (for example, health benefit plans);

-- Provincial or territorial taxes paid
+- provincial or territorial taxes paid.

 Remember, as soon as you hire someone you become an employer.
 This means that you are responsible for ensuring that you understand and follow each step involved in the payroll process: